Representing Closely Held Entities: Conflicts of Interest and Fiduciary Duty to a Company and its Principals

 Documenting Corporate Authority; Avoiding Pitfalls When a Dispute Arises; Implied Attorney-Client Relationships; ABA Model Rules

-- Engagement letters—importance of disclosure and acknowledgement of representation
+- Engagement letters: importance of disclosure and acknowledgment of representation

 - Documenting "duly authorized" officers

 - ABA Model Rules of Professional Conduct